base-link/base/book/packages.md

-# Package Manager Internals in NoteTree
+# Package Manager Internals in TermTree

 This is the package manager section basically, the first prototype implemented in TypeScript.
 The goal is to eventually have it built using